 We will continue to support national priorities around housing delivery.
-The borough has experienced sustainable growth, with 7,250 new homes developed since 2011, creating attractive locations in many areas previously in need of regeneration.
-A key priority for the Council is to boost the supply of new homes, to provide good quality homes to rent, to reduce homelessness, and to tackle the housing waiting list.
+The borough has experienced sustainable growth, with 2,320 new homes developed since 2011, creating attractive locations in many areas previously in need of regeneration.
+A key priority for the Council is to boost the supply of new homes, to provide good quality homes to rent, to reduce homelessness, and to tackle the housing waiting list, with a further 4,930 new homes planned by 2028.